davidpaps/algorithmic_complexity/README.md

 #### Find Duplicates

-Implement your own algorithm for all elements that appear more than once in an array (you cannot use `.unique`).
+Implement your own algorithm to remove all elements that appear more than once in an array (you cannot use `.unique`).

 #### Last